jonas089/ZER0/readme.md

 # Caspiler Python
 An **inofficial tool** for **research purposes** that generates json metadata for casper smart contracts.

+This tool is obsolete.
+An ink! inspired ABI generator can be found [here](https://github.com/jonas089/claptrap)

 ```bash
 ██     ██  █████  ██████  ███    ██ ██ ███    ██  ██████